Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

-While these approximations are constructed for the entire interval $[\lambda_{\min}, \lambda_{\max}]$, it is only the polynomial approximation error at the (unknown) eigenvalues of the shift operator that actually affect the overall approximation error.
+While these approximations are constructed for the entire interval $[\lambda_{\min}, \lambda_{\max}]$, it is only the approximation error at the (unknown) eigenvalues of $\mtS$ that affects the spectral approximation error.
 Thus, additional partial knowledge of the spectrum can be leveraged to improve the polynomial approximation.
 In this regard, \cite{coutino2020fast} proposes a fast spectrum approximation method for specific families of graphs, whereas~\cite{Fan2020-Spectrum} leverages a fast estimation of the eigenvalue density for any graph shift operator to achieve a lower error in the high density regions of the spectrum.
-Alternatively, \cite{Kruzick2017-filter, Kruzick2018-filter} focus on random graphs (e.g., Erd\H{o}s-R\'enyi) and estimate the spectral distribution of frequencies via random matrix theory.
-The aforementioned approaches are developed for GSOs with real eigenvalues.
-Extensions to universal design on directed graphs with complex eigenvalues are discussed in \cite{liu2018filter,Sakiyama2017-polynomial}.
+Alternatively, \cite{Kruzick2017-filter, Kruzick2018-filter} estimate the spectral distribution of frequencies via random matrix theory for random graphs (e.g., Erd\H{o}s-R\'enyi).
+All these approaches are developed for symmetric GSOs with real eigenvalues, while extensions for directed graphs with complex eigenvalues are discussed in \cite{liu2018filter,Sakiyama2017-polynomial}.